Igor I. Sikorsky Human Powered Helicopter Competition: History

-The AHS competition was named in honor of Igor Sikorsky, one of the founders of the technical society.
+The AHS competition was named in honor of Igor Sikorsky, one of the founders of the helicopter industry.
 AHS initiated the prize purse at $25,000, but later raised it to $250,000.

 The first HPH to get off the ground was the Da Vinci III in 1989, designed and built by students at Cal Poly San Luis Obispo in California, USA.
 It flew for 7.1 seconds and reached a height of 8 in.
 The second was the Yuri I in 1994, designed and built by students at Nihon University in Japan.
 It flew for 19.46 seconds and reached an altitude of 20 cm.

 With no human-powered helicopter getting off the ground since 1994, in 2009 Sikorsky Aircraft Corporation pledged to AHS International an increase in the size of the remuneration to $250,000, which significantly increased interest in the competition.
 It resulted in a new generation of human-powered helicopter teams, with two—one the University of Maryland and the other AeroVelo—in a "tight battle" to win.

 Students at the University of Maryland designed and built the Gamera I. The Gamera I successfully flew on May 12, 2011 for approximately four seconds, soon followed by a flight of 11 seconds.
 In November 2011 construction began on the improved Gamera II.
 On June 21, 2012, the Gamera II flew for a duration of 50 seconds.
 Additional tests of Gamera IIXR with a larger cruciform and longer rotors on August 28, 2012 yielded official world records of 65 seconds endurance on one flight and 8 ft altitude on another – the first "high altitude" flight of a human-powered helicopter in history, and the first of the individual requirements to fall.

 On June 24, 2012, the NTS Works Upturn human-powered helicopter also successfully flew for 10 seconds, climbing to about 2 ft.
 NTS Works later donated the aircraft to the California Polytechnic State University which is developing it as the Upturn II.